lojainsyed/PIM-compiler/lexical_specification.md

 A reserved identifier representing the memory matrix.

 M
-4. Integer Literals
+4. Integer

-Non-negative decimal integers used for constants and matrix indices.
+ Integers used for constants and matrix indices.

 Examples: